Explorer

 History

 Adopted on December 3, 1959.
 The design is modeled after the French tricolor.
-It is the reverse of the Irish flag (which has green at the hoist and a different ratio).
+It is the reverse of the Irish flag and has a different aspect ratio.

 Construction